voxel51/api-py/WALKTHROUGH.md

 print(doc["outputs"])
 ```

-_Inputs_ specify the Data that you want to process through the analytic.
+_Inputs_ specify the Data that you want to process through the Analytic.
-_Parameters_ allow you to customize things about how the analytic performs.
+_Parameters_ allow you to customize things about how the Analytic performs.
 _Outputs_ specify what the Analytic will produce after processing its inputs.
 For more details, [read the docs](https://voxel51.com/docs/api/?python#analytics-download-documentation).

 ### Step 5: Jobs [(Full Docs)](https://voxel51.com/docs/api/?python#jobs)

 Jobs allow you to run Analytics on your Data.
-You run a job on the Platform by
+You run a Job on the Platform by
 creating a `JobRequest`, which specifies:
  - the name (and optional version) of the Analytic to run
- - the ID of the data(s) to process
+ - the ID of the Data(s) to process

-You can create a `JobRequest` as follows:
+You can create a Job Request as follows:

 ```python
 from voxel51.users.jobs import JobRequest